fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 TypeScript can just infer that the state has type *never[]*, it is an array but it has no clue what are the elements stored to array, so we clearly need to help the compiler and provide the type explicitly.

 One of the best sources for information about typing React is the [React TypeScript Cheatsheet](https://react-typescript-cheatsheet.netlify.app/).

-The chapter about [useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) hook instructs to use a <i>type parameter</i> in situations where the compiler can not infer the type.
+The Cheatsheet chapter about [useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) hook instructs to use a <i>type parameter</i> in situations where the compiler can not infer the type.

 Let us now define a type for notes: